cbaatz/damerau-levenshtein/README.md

 Damerau-Levenshtein
 ===================

-This is an implementation of the [Damerau-Levenshtein](http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) edit distance in JavaScript (1.6).
+This is an implementation of the optimal string alignment (restricted) version of the [Damerau-Levenshtein](http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) edit distance algorithm in JavaScript (1.6).
 It lacks tests.
 It has not been optimised for speed.
+It calculates the minimal edit cost of turning the first string into the second (the order matters when costs are asymmetric).

 Install with [npm](http://npmjs.org/):